-- Information for Candidates for Written Examinations - Information for Candidates for On Screen Tests - Information for Candidates Non-examination Assessments - Information for Candidates Guidelines for Social Media use - Information for Candidates Privacy Notice - Information for Candidates Coursework Assessments
+- Information for Candidates Coursework Assessments - Information for Candidates Non-examination Assessments - Information for Candidates for On Screen Tests - Information for Candidates for Written Examinations - Information for Candidates Guidelines for Social Media use - Information for Candidates Privacy Notice

 Students have also been given a copy of this Examination Booklet which gives them information and reminders pertinent to Chew Valley students which, again, includes the notices listed above.
 We would also urge Parents and Carers to read the Examination Booklet so everyone is familiar with the content.